-MIT Sea Grant (MITSG) works to promote the conservation and sustainable development of marine resources through research, education, and outreach.
-With its innovations in ocean engineering and marine science, MITSG is one of the 33 Sea Grant College Programs nationwide founded in 1966 by Congress and funded by the US Department of Commerce's National Oceanic and Atmospheric Administration (NOAA).
+Founded in 1966 by Congress, the National Sea Grant College Program is a network of 32 programs working to promote the conservation and sustainable development of our marine resources through research, education, and outreach.
+Sea Grant is funded by the US Department of Commerce's National Oceanic and Atmospheric Administration.

-MIT Sea Grant sponsors symposia and workshops, publishes reports, and works with local governments, businesses, and organizations to transfer technology and information to a wide range of audiences.
-Community partners and MITSG advisory committees include individuals from academic circles, nongovernment organizations, industry leaders, and state and local government agencies.
+Community partners and advisory committees include individuals from academic circles, non-government organizations, industry leaders, and state and local government agencies.
 Constituents include Massachusetts coastal communities, seafood harvesters and consumers, fellow ocean scientists and engineers, and the general public relying on the ocean for sustenance, energy, recreation, travel, and wonder.

 Graduate and undergraduate MIT and visiting students participate in many Sea Grant research projects with support available to them from UROP or from their home institutions.